martybillingsley/tinkRworks/cryptography1/README.md

 In a transposition cipher, the letters in the plaintext message are not replaced, but are switched around so that the message can't be easiliy read.
 <br>
 # Caesar Cipher
+The Caesar Cipher, one of the earliest known and simplest ciphers, is a special type of substituion cipher called a *rotation cipher*.
+Each letter in the plaintext message is 'shifted' a certain number of places down the alphabet.
+For example, with a shift of 2, A would be replaced by C, B would be replaced by D, and so on.